mallikaravi/RecipeManager/README.md

 *  modelVersion-POM model version (always 4.0.0).
 *  groupId -Group or organization that the project belongs to.
 Often expressed as an inverted domain name.
-* <artifactId>.
-Name to be given to the project’s library artifact (for example, the name of its JAR or WAR file).
+*  artifactId -Name to be given to the project’s library artifact (for example, the name of its JAR or WAR file).
-* <version>.
-Version of the project that is being built.
+*  version  -Version of the project that is being built.